XDS110 JTAG Debug Probe

 - XDS560v2 PRO TRACE Receiver

 The Texas Instruments XDS110 is a new class of debug probe (emulator) for TI embedded processors.
 The XDS110 replaces the XDS100 family while supporting a wider variety of standards (IEEE1149.1, IEEE1149.7, SWD) in a single pod.
 Also, all XDS debug probes support Core and System Trace in all ARM and DSP processors that feature an Embedded Trace Buffer (ETB).
+For Core Trace over pins the XDS560v2 PRO TRACE is required.

 The Texas Instruments XDS110 connects to the target board via a TI 20-pin connector (with multiple adapters for TI 14-pin and, ARM 10-pin and ARM 20-pin) and to the host PC via USB2.0 High Speed (480Mbps).
 It also features two additional connections: the Auxiliary 14-pin port connector that enables EnergyTrace™, a full duplex UART port and four General-Purpose I/Os, and the Expansion 30-pin connector to connect the XDS110 EnergyTrace HDR add-on.